adityagupta84/Demo-contact-details/README.md

 Search: Enter a name in the search bar to filter the list of contacts.

-View Details: Click on a contact to view detailed information like name, email, and phone number.
+View Details: Click on a contact to view detailed information like name, email, image and phone number.

 Smooth Styling: Enjoy a clean UI with a mix of vibrant backgrounds and responsive layouts.